hossain-mdabir/App360/README.md

 # App360
-## This was my M.Sc final year project.
+## This was my B.Sc final year project.

 This app is combination of 6 apps...
 1. Calculator